Patriotic Parties: Be True to the Red, White & Blue

 * Top the event off by giving each guest a patriotic top hat felt hat or skimmer.

-Caroline Kennedy's wonderful book A Patriot's Handbook: Songs, Poems, Stories and Speeches Celebrating the Land We Love
+Caroline Kennedy's wonderful new book A Patriot's Handbook: Songs, Poems, Stories and Speeches Celebrating the Land We Love

 FoiFor information on getting your custom party design or a review of your party plan to prevent any pitfalls and to add some professional pizzazz.
 Click Here